DARE TO COMPARE

 MAZDA CX-50

 Of course, no technologies are more important than ones that help protect you and your crew.
-Thankfully, both models equip a suite of driver-assistance features that serve as a virtual copilot to keep a watchful eye around your vehicle, especially in those hard-to-see areas.
+Thankfully, the Mazda CX-50 and the Subaru Outback equip a suite of driver-assistance features that serve as a virtual copilot to keep a watchful eye around your vehicle, especially in those hard-to-see areas.

 Safety Comes Standard

-Unfortunately, neither of these protections is available in the Subaru Outback.
+Unfortunately, neither of these protections are available in the Subaru Outback.

-Mazda and Subaru pride themselves on taking safety nearly as seriously as you do.
-That’s acknowledged by the NHTSA (National Highway Traffic Safety Administration), which awarded both the Mazda CX-50 and the Subaru Outback its 5-Star Overall Safety Rating.
-Meanwhile, the IIHS (Insurance Institute for Highway Safety) named the Mazda CX-50 a 2024 TOP SAFETY PICK+.
-The Subaru Outback did not earn this top-level designation, losing points for having less effective passenger restraints.
+Mazda and Subaru pride themselves on taking safety as seriously as you do.
+That’s acknowledged by the NHTSA (National Highway Traffic Safety Administration), which has a long history of awarding the Mazda CX-50 and the Subaru outback its highest safety designation: the 5-Star Overall Safety Rating.
+These ratings were based on the vehicles’ performance in frontal crashes, side crashes, and rollovers as well as their safety technology.

 ▲ BACK TO CATEGORIES ▲